Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant I: Balancing the Global-Local Trade-off

-which is $v_k$.
-Then \eqref{eq.phi_k phi_low} holds from the fact that $\phi_k(x)$ is uniformly convex of degree 3. \end{proof} To proceed, we categorize the iterates generated by \Cref{alg.accelerated utr} into two disjoint sets based on the value of the multiplier, according to whether the iterations invoke local detection:
+We introduce some basic properties of the estimating sequence in \Cref{sec.proof pre}, which are from \citet{nesterov2018lectures}.
+To proceed, we categorize the iterates generated by \Cref{alg.accelerated utr} into two disjoint sets based on the value of the multiplier, according to whether the iterations invoke local detection:

 We first demonstrate that the ratio between the regularizer and the step size remains stable for $k\in\mathcal{N}$ as shown in \eqref{eq.output of alg2} which exhibits the power of \ref{eq.newTR}. \begin{lemma} In the $k$-th iteration of \Cref{alg.accelerated utr}, if $k\in\mathcal{N}$, then